Anonymouserpy/ffos/README.md

 - Each member must commit changes visibly to GitHub
 - Work should be distributed and traceable
 - Pull requests encouraged

+## Instructor Notes
+The system is intentionally imperfect for students to evaluate.
+Students must apply SAD thinking: Analyze then Improve.

 ## License
 Educational use only.
 Not for commercial deployment.